swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 Module `B` uses the `DataWrapper` type.
 If compiled without strict safety checking, there will be no diagnostics about memory safety.
 If compiled with strict safety checking, there will be a diagnostic about `wrapper` using an `@unsafe` type (`DataWrapper`) in its interface.
 This diagnostic can be ignored.

-In module `C` enables strict memory safety, the use of `MyType` is considered safe (since it was not marked `@unsafe` and doesn't involve unsafe types in its interface).
+If module `C` enables strict memory safety, the use of `MyType` is considered safe (since it was not marked `@unsafe` and doesn't involve unsafe types in its interface).
 However, the access to `wrapper` will result in a diagnostic, because the type of `wrapper` involves an `@unsafe` type.

 ### Encapsulating unsafe behavior